reuteras/newsdedup/README.md

     journalctl -f --user-unit newsdedup

-Unmark stared articles from the command line with:
+Unmark stared articles from the command-line with:

     ./unstar.py -b